GSA/Section508.gov/_pages/manage/2025-07-11-develop-a-training-plan.md

        <li>Will the current training mechanism impact the effectiveness of training content?</li>
        <li>Document any processes needed to upload training into an existing LMS or other training mechanism.</li></ul></td></tr>
      <tr>
-      <td scope="row">Consider curricula outside of your agency such as training on <a href="http://FAI.gov" target="_blank" class="usa-link--external">FAI.gov</a>, <a href="https://www.section508.gov/training/">Section508.gov</a>, or <a href="https://www.section508.gov/training/online-training/add-our-training-to-your-lms/">Add GSA’s Section 508 Training Courses to Your LMS</a>.</td>
+      <th scope="row">Consider curricula outside of your agency such as training on <a href="http://FAI.gov" target="_blank" class="usa-link--external">FAI.gov</a>, <a href="https://www.section508.gov/training/">Section508.gov</a>, or <a href="https://www.section508.gov/training/online-training/add-our-training-to-your-lms/">Add GSA’s Section 508 Training Courses to Your LMS</a>.</th>
       <td>
       <ul>
       <li>Complete an analysis of alternatives to determine if there are any government-provided training, modules, or courses that may meet needs.</li>
        <li>Collaborate with external stakeholders to integrate pertinent training materials into your Learning Management System (LMS) or other training platforms.</li></ul></td></tr>
     <tr>
-      <td scope="row">Consider the most impactful delivery format(s) such as self-paced, eLearning, instructor-led, or on-demand videos.</td>
+      <th scope="row">Consider the most impactful delivery format(s) such as self-paced, eLearning, instructor-led, or on-demand videos.</th>
       <td>
       <ul>
       <li>Consult stakeholders from each role or responsibility to understand the most effective delivery method.</li>